ctstocaas/searchDB/README.md

 1. MySQL Server - Installation and DB creation
 2. Tomcat Server - Installation, application deployment and connection to MySQL server
-3. Apache Web Server - Installation and connection to Tomcat server
+3. Apache Web Server - Installation and connection to Tomcat server This setup is specifically applicable to Ubuntu 16.04.
+A small VM is sufficient for this setup.
+Create three VMs with Ubuntu 16.04 with 10GB storage and minimal CPU and RAM.

 # MySQL Server setup
 ## Step 1: Install MySQL Server
-Login to SQL server and execute following command sudo apt-get update
+Login to SQL server and execute following command

+`$ sudo apt-get update`

-sudo apt-get install mysql-server
+`$ sudo apt-get install mysql-server`

 If prompted for password enter “Passw0rd” as the password for user ID “root” Enable MySQL service to start at system reboot: